Dave Asprey: Bulletproof diet

-The Bulletproof diet developed and marketed by Asprey recommends eating foods high in fat, moderate in protein, and low in carbohydrates with a foundation being the consumption of "Bulletproof Coffee", a coffee made and marketed by Asprey.
-Asprey developed his Bulletproof Coffee recipe after traveling to Tibet and tasting yak-butter tea drinks.
+The Bulletproof diet developed and marketed by Asprey recommends eating foods high in fat, moderate in protein, and low in carbohydrates with a foundation being the consumption of Bulletproof Coffee, a brand of coffee made and marketed by Asprey.
+Asprey developed this recipe after traveling to Tibet and drinking yak-butter tea.
 He returned to the United States and experimented with buttered drink recipes and published the preparation for his buttered coffee drink on his blog in 2009.
-The Bulletproof diet promotes the consumption of grass-fed beef and butter and considers soy, wheat, canned vegetables and microwaved foods to be toxic.
+The Bulletproof diet promotes the consumption of grass-fed beef and butter and considers soy, wheat, canned vegetables and microwaved foods to be toxic, but fails to provide any evidence to support these claims.
 It also recommends incorporating intermittent fasting.

-Asprey has claimed that when used in combination with other "health hacks", the coffee helped to boost his IQ score by more than 20 points.
+Asprey has claimed that when used in combination with other "health hacks", the coffee helped to boost his IQ score by more than 20 points, but failed to provide any evidence to support this claim.
 Asprey warns coffee drinkers to avoid mold toxins such as ochratoxin in coffee.
 Asprey asserts that mycotoxins are harmful substances produced by coffee-bean-growing molds (among other things) and they are responsible for a wide range of health issues, including inflammation.
 He promotes his Bulletproof-brand "Upgraded Coffee" alleged to omit mycotoxins.
 Physician David Bach says that coffee producers are already able to remove mycotoxins from their products and that there is no evidence to support Asprey's claim that mycotoxins make people "sluggish".